Reverse Mortgages

 Congress should ensure the continuity of the HECM program by removing the annual limit on the number of HECMs.

 HECMs should be used to allow borrowers to remain in their homes as they age.
-They should not be used as an investment strategy through a portfolio hedge for wealthy individuals.
+They should not be used as an investment strategy for wealthy individuals.
 The Department of Housing and Urban Development (HUD) should eliminate the credit line growth feature of adjustable-rate HECMs.

 HUD should study whether consumers who seek reverse mortgage loans have adequate access to them.
 HUD should also study the income and asset profile of borrowers who received the loans.